 Common equipment like cell phone is capable of disturbing the finely tuned function of the nearby equipments.

+While researchers may vary in their findings and views on the matter, prudence demands caution.
 Even, if there are some chances of their interfering with the functioning of vital equipments and jeopardizing the chances of survival of even one patient, the right course should be to ban the use of cell phones in the critical care areas.
 As such, also, these areas are silence zones requiring minimal noise.

 “Use of Cell Phones Is Strictly Prohibited Inside the ICU.
 Please Switch Off Your Cell Phone or Leave It Outside, Before Entering the ICU”.